tominaway1/Artificial-Intelligence-projects/Assignment 2/readme_ti2181.txt

 	However, the key implementation of my AI is how I handle edges.
 In my simulations of the game, I realized I always aim to dominate the edges.
 This strategy gives me a huge advantage over the end game.
 The only danger is that it makes the corners a very important part of my game.
-I am very cautious about leaving the corner squares vulnerable and actually made it so it is always the last option.
+I am very cautious about leaving the corner squares vulnerable and actually made it so i almost never leave it vlunerable.
 This method however heavily increased the efficiency of the program.
 Before min-max, I always run a check to see if there are any pieces on the edges of the board that will not be vulnerable the next turn.
 If there are, I run a min-max on all those moves.
 Otherwise, I would run min-max on all the moves that are not adjacent